imp-dance/haakon.dev-2024/public/articles/redesign-2024.md

 - I retrieve the list of files, using `fs`
   - [`front-matter`](https://www.npmjs.com/package/front-matter) to extract the frontmatter
   - [`markdown-it`](https://github.com/markdown-it/markdown-it) in combination with [`highlight.js`](https://highlightjs.org/) to parse the markdown and add syntax highlighting to code blocks.
+    - I also use the [`markdown-it-container`](https://www.npmjs.com/package/markdown-it-container) plugin for code-windows & galleries.

 One benefit over Wordpress is that I can more easily preview the articles as I'm writing them.
 Not having to deal with Wordpress at all (logging into a separate domain, navigating their solution, etc...) is a nice benefit as well.
 I prefer writing raw markdown over using a WYSIWYG editor.